HITECHCRIME/HC_SG51_Colorized_World/README.md

 4 and 20 deep, throttle fully bent round my knees

-make it clear to trust me (i say) say it - through the tears hun (hun)
+make it clear to trust me
+i say, say it - through the tears hun
-- then again twin soul seperate flames different vector where the hate resides

-(different vector where the sparks of hate reside) (different context where the hate resides) different set, that is where hate comes in ------------------------- used to be context (different vector context where the hate comes in)

-no simple mind who knows it, weapons next (annuls it) (when) what long day'll bring ya (reverb) ------------------- what the day'll bring
+- then again twin soul seperate flames different vector where the hate resides no simple mind who knows it, weapons next (annuls it) (when) what long day'll bring ya (reverb) ------------------- what the day'll bring